South Korea Mud Fest and the Best Beaches Around Boryeong

 Daecheon Beach

-It’s raining and there’s a headwind but ultimately we can get to Boryeong at 6 pm and pitch our tent* on the beach.
-It’s named Daecheon beach and is one of the most popular beaches in the Korean west coast.
+It’s raining and there’s a headwind but ultimately we can get to Boryeong at 6 pm and pitch our tent on the beach.
+It’s named Daecheon Beach and is one of the most popular beaches on the Korean West Coast.
 Indeed it is very nice, a couple of kilometers long and very wide.

 So here we are: the famous Mud Festival.
 There are lots of people on the beach and a big stage, in the evening there is a concert of Korean pop music followed by some young rap idols.
 In addition to Korean, there are American soldiers on vacation, characterized by their sobriety.

-Tonight we don’t get much sleep because the beach was full of people making noise, especially our neighboring tents screaming at regular intervals purposely.
+Tonight we didn’t get much sleep because the beach was full of people making noise, especially our neighboring tents screaming at regular intervals purposely.
 The reason is not known.

-This morning is sunny and warm and at the beach there are still more people than last night, you cannot move, we can get to the water to take a quick bath and then we go for a tour in town.
+This morning is sunny and warm and at the beach, there are still more people than last night, you cannot move, but we can get to the water to take a quick bath and then we go for a tour of town.

 boryeong mud fest Daecheon beach